Wastewater Discharge Permit

-This class explains what the Wastewater Discharge Permit says and what it means; essentially "translating" it for the student.
+This class explains what a permit says and means, essentially "translating" it for the student.
 Permit topics include: Definitions, Discharge Limits, Self-Monitoring Requirements, Record Keeping, Authorized Signatory, Notification Requirements, Compliance Schedules, Toxic Organic Management Plan (TOMP), and Slug Control Plan (SCP).

-Because most permittees contract with a laboratory to analyze their compliance wastewater samples, the focus of this class is to help the permittee become a more sophisticated consumer of laboratory services.
-This class includes a tour of the City's in-house laboratory that "follows" a sample from the sample receiving area through the analysis, and shows the steps the laboratory chemists take to produce a numerical result.
-The lecture portion of the class discusses the types of services laboratories can provide, what information the permittee should provide to and receive from their laboratory, and explains each part of the laboratory report.
-Class size is limited, but it is offered twice on the same day.
+Because most industries contract with a laboratory to analyze their compliance samples for them, the focus of this class is to help the customer become a more sophisticated consumer of laboratory services.
+This class includes a tour of the City's in-house laboratory that "follows" a sample from receipt through analysis, showing the steps the laboratory chemists takes to produce a numerical result.
+The lecture portion of the class discusses the types of services laboratories can provide and what information the customer should provide to and receive from their laboratory.

 This class explains what action or inaction on the part of the customer constitutes a violation, and the discusses what the City's response might be.
 Other information includes steps the customer can take to mitigate the city's enforcement response and appropriate responses to a Notice of Violation, are also discussed.
 In-class exercises include calculation a civil penalty amount.